kubesphere/website/content/en/docs/project-user-guide/application-workloads/services.md

 ### Step 3: Set a Pod

-To add a container image for the Service, see [Set an image](../deployments/#step-3-set-an-image) for details.
+To add a container image for the Service, see [Set a Pod](../deployments/#step-3-set-a-pod) for details.

 {{< notice tip >}}

-For more information about explanations of dashboard properties, see [Container Image Settings](../container-image-settings/) directly.
+For more information about explanations of dashboard properties, see [Pod Settings](../container-image-settings/) directly.

 {{</ notice >}}